WasabiRaptor/Starbecue/features.md

 - Species Potion: Used to make a potion for your current species : sbqSpeciesPotion
 - Genderswap Potion: Switches your gender : sbqGenderSwapPotion
 - Clone Potion: Used to make a potion to TF someone into your species and look exactly like you, nickname and all : sbqDuplicatePotion
-- Reversion Potion: Reverts you to your original species (keep in mind if you have perma TF on, every TF becomes your new 'original') :sbqReversionPotion
+- Reversion Potion: Reverts you to your original species (keep in mind if you have perma TF on, every TF becomes your new 'original') : sbqReversionPotion

 Example command to spawn in a potion preloaded with the parameters to TF someone into a specific species `/spawnitem sbqMysteriousPotion 1 {"identity":{"species":"human"}}`